Skip to main content

 }

-• GET /v1/signals/{id} — each unit in the decomposition carries an entities array listing the public entity IDs (gld:/…) whose surface forms appear in that unit’s text.
+• GET /v1/signals/{id}: each unit in units[] carries an entities array of the public entity IDs (gld:/…) named in that unit’s text.

 Composable filtering